aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/04_molecule.md

 save disk space and reading/writing time.
 Binary cube files have extension .bincube, and contain essentially the same information as a usual cube file.

+### FHIaims inputs and outputs (in, in.next_step, out, own) {#c2-fhi}

+Molecular (and crystal) structures can be loaded from an FHIaims "geometry.in" input file.
+Alternatively, you can also load the structure from the "geometry.in.next_step" file written by FHIaims during a geometry optimization.

+The molecular structure can also be loaded from an FHIaims output file, which is assumed to have a .out or .own extension.
+In the case of a geometry optimization, the last available geometry in the output file is read.

 ### Other Crystallographic Formats (cif, scf.in,...)